 In digital hardware, numbers are stored in binary words.
 A binary word is a fixed-length sequence of bits (1's and 0's).
-How hardware components or software functions interpret this sequence of 1's and 0's is defined by the data type.
+The way hardware components or software functions interpret this sequence of 1's and 0's is defined by the data type.

-Binary numbers are represented as either fixed-point or floating-point data types.
+Binary numbers are represented as either floating-point or fixed-point data types.
 In this section, we discuss many terms and concepts relating to fixed-point numbers, data types, and mathematics.

 For example, a binary representation of a generalized fixed-point number (either signed or unsigned) is shown below:

 wl is the number of bits in a binary word, also known as word length.

 bwl–1 is the location of the most significant, or highest, bit (MSB).
 In signed binary numbers, this bit is the sign bit which indicates whether the number is positive or negative.